 Compensation paid to the Company's executive officers in 1997, as reflected in the foregoing tables, consisted essentially of base salary, cash bonuses, stock options, and Company contributions to the HEICO Savings and Investment Plan (the "Savings and Investment Plan").
-All employees of the Company and certain subsidiaries are eligible to participate in the Savings and Investment Plan, but, under Federal regulations, certain employees of the Company (such employees include all executive officers who received a matching contribution to their Savings and Investment Plan accounts) are limited in their participation.
-Further, all officers listed herein who are eligible to participate in the Savings and Investment Plan contributed a portion of their compensation to the Savings and Investment Plan in order to receive the maximum of the Company's contribution.
+All employees of the Company and certain subsidiaries are eligible to participate in the Savings and Investment Plan, but, under Federal regulations, certain employees of the Company (such employees include all executive officers who received a matching contribution to their Savings and Investment Plan accounts) are limited in their participate in the Savings and Investment Plan contributed a portion of their compensation to the Savings and Investment Plan in order to receive the maximum of the Company's contribution.